kalenyng/kalenyoung-portfolio/src/content/case-studies/propza.md

 2. **Theme tokens > hardcoded values**: CSS variables made dark mode trivial to implement
 3. **Real-time is a feature multiplier**: Users love seeing updates without refreshing
 4. **Start with types**: Generating TypeScript types from the database schema saved countless hours

-## What's Next

-- Push notifications for rent reminders
-- In-app messaging between landlords and tenants
-- Document storage for leases and invoices
-- Multi-property support for larger landlords
-- Stripe integration for direct payments

----

-*Built in 2024 as a production-ready SaaS application demonstrating full-stack capabilities with modern web technologies.*